-Figure 10 shows the solidification crack susceptibility along the SS304L-IN625 gradient path extracted from the three-alloy FGM system shown in Figure 9b with the regions with experimentally observed cracking indicated.
-The previous analysis for this FGM showed only a trace amount of deleterious phase in the gradient region; however, cracking has been widely observed in stainless steel and Inconel joining [7], [16]-[18].
+Figure 9 shows the crack susceptibility along the SS304L-IN625 gradient path extracted from the three-alloy FGM system shown in Figure 8 (b) with the regions with experimentally observed cracking indicated.
+The previous analysis for this FGM showed only a trace amount of deleterious phase in the gradient region; however, cracking has been widely observed in stainless steel and Inconel joining [7], [17]-[19].

-Figure 10: Normalized solidification crack susceptibility criteria along the SS304L-IN625 gradient pathway extracted from Figure 9, where the red "X" symbols indicate where cracks were observed experimentally [16].
+Figure 9: Normalized crack susceptibility criteria along the SS304L-IN625 gradient pathway extracted from Figure 8, where the red "X" symbols indicate where cracks were observed experimentally [17].

-According to the Schaeffler diagram [39] and the WRC-92 constitution diagram [40], an increase in Ni concentration reduces the ferrite fraction and pushes the solidification mode from ferrite-austenite (F-A) mode to austenite-ferrite (A-F) mode and further to austenite (A) mode.
+According to the Schaeffler diagram [39] and the WRC-92 constitution diagram [40], an increase in Ni concentration reduces the ferrite fraction and push the solidification mode from ferrite-austenite (F-A) mode to austenite-ferrite (A-F) mode and further to austenite (A) mode.
+Previous study reported that A and A-F solidification modes are more susceptible to solidification cracking than F-A, and that the crack susceptibility increases rapidly when the ferrite level is lower than 5% [22].
 In the SS304L-IN625 FGM, a lathy ferrite phase was observed in the SS304L region, indicating an F-A solidification mode.
-In the SS304L-IN625 gradient region, with increased Ni from IN625, the solidification mode transformed to A-F, and the ferrite phase fraction decreased, which can affect the solidification process and increase solidification crack susceptibility [22].
+In the SS304L-IN625 gradient region, with increased Ni from IN625, the solidification mode transformed to A-F, and the ferrite phase fraction decreased, resulting in solidification cracking in the gradient region.

-Figure 11a shows liquidus and solidus temperatures, and Figure 11b shows phases from

-Scheil simulations using EDS composition data for the SS304L-IN625 FGM from ref.
-[16], where a dramatic solidus temperature drop and increase in Laves C14 phase fraction were shown at the beginning of the gradient region.
-The solidification crack susceptibility criteria captured the decrease of temperature at the end of solidification, where precipitates formed, resulting in the high solidification crack susceptibility along the SS304L-IN625 boundary as shown in Figure 9.
-The experimentally observed cracking occurred with 21 wt% IN625, while the most crack susceptible region predicted in Figure 10 corresponded to 7.3 wt% IN625 (FR and CSC criteria) and 17.1 wt% IN625 (Kou, iCSC and sRDG criteria).
+Error!
+Reference source not found. (a) shows liquidus and solidus temperatures, and Error!
+Reference source not found. (b) shows phases from Scheil simulations using EDS composition data for the SS304L-IN625 FGM from ref.
+[17], where a dramatic solidus temperature drop and increase in Laves C14 phase fraction were shown at the beginning of the gradient region.
+The crack susceptibility criteria captured the decrease of temperature at the end of solidification, where precipitates formed, resulting in the high crack susceptibility along the SS304L-IN625 boundary as shown in Figure 8.
+The experimentally observed cracking occurred with 21 wt% IN625, while the most crack susceptible region predicted in Figure 9 corresponded to 7.7 wt% IN625 (FR and CSC criteria) and 15.3 wt% IN625 (Kou, iCSC and sRDG criteria).
 The reason for this discrepancy is the poor precision of Scheil simulations towards the conclusion of the solidification process, particularly when conducting simulations for multi-component systems with significant microsegregation.
 This is due to microsegregation potentially pushing the composition into a region that was not optimized in the database, along with the assumption of zero diffusion in the solid.
 The CSC criterion and Kou criterion predicted another crack susceptible region near the IN625 composition, but no cracks were experimentally observed there.
 Kinetic simulations in ref.
-[41] showed that metastable γ'' phase forms before δ phase in the interdendritic regions of IN625, which may have occurred in this sample, such that interdendritic metastable γ'' phase formed in the IN625-rich regions instead of the δ phase which Scheil simulations predicted to form.
-This points to a limitation of the current solidification crack susceptibility diagrams in that they do not consider metastable phases.
+[41] showed that metastable γ'' phase forms before δ phase in the interdendritic regions of IN625, which may have occurred in this sample, such that interdendritic metastable γ'' phase formed in the IN625rich regions instead of the δ phase which Scheil simulations predicted to form.
+This points to a limitation of the current crack susceptibility diagrams in that they do not consider metastable phases.

-Figure 11: Scheil simulations for the designed composition of the linearly graded SS304L to IN625 FGM [16]: (a) solidus and liquidus temperatures showing a dramatic solidus temperature drop in the gradient region, (b) Scheil-predicted phase fractions, showing the formation of Laves C14 phase on the SS304L-rich side of the gradient region.
+Figure 10: Scheil simulations for the designed composition of the linearly graded SS304L to IN625 FGM [17]: (a) solidus and liquidus temperatures showing a dramatic solidus temperature drop in the gradient region, (b) Scheil-predicted phase fractions, showing the formation of Laves C14 phase on the SS304L-rich side of the gradient region.